 It would be another championship double for Ferrari to round out the decade as South African Jody Scheckter and Canadian Gilles Villeneuve claimed three victories each.
 Scheckter, however, had the consistency to become the last Scuderia driver to win the drivers' title for 21 years.

-The 80s brought a barren spell for driver titles although the Scuderia did clinch two constructors' crowns.
+The 1980s brought a barren spell for driver titles, although the Scuderia did clinch two constructors' crowns.

 Pironi would also end his F1 career with a horrific accident, although he did survive his German Grand Prix practice incident.
 Patrick Tambay and Mario Andretti completed the season for the Scuderia to claim the title.

 Tambay remained with the team into 1983 and was partnered by Rene Arnoux.
-Four race wins between each other was enough to clinch the title for the team with Arnoux in third and Tambay fourth in the drivers' standings.
+Four race wins between each other were enough to clinch the title for the team, with Arnoux in third and Tambay fourth in the drivers' standings.

 Nigel Mansell made history with Ferrari in 1989 as the team introduced the first semi-automatic gearbox to the sport.
 Mansell took victory at Rio to prove the development's worth, although McLaren was still too strong to topple across the season.

-Controversy intervened in 1997 where Schumacher and Jacques Villeneuve battled for supremacy.
-At the final round at Jerez, Schumacher made contact with the Williams driver as he defended position.
-The Ferrari was left stranded in the gravel whilst Villeneuve continued to clinch the title.
+Controversy intervened in 1997, when Schumacher and Jacques Villeneuve battled for supremacy.
+At the final round at Jerez, Schumacher made contact with the Williams driver as he defended his position.
+The Ferrari was left stranded in the gravel, while Villeneuve continued to clinch the title.

-Schumacher was three points of Villeneuve's total but was disqualified from the championship for what the stewards saw as a deliberate attempt to take another driver out of championship contention.
+Schumacher was three points behind Villeneuve's total but was disqualified from the championship for what the stewards saw as a deliberate attempt to take another driver out of championship contention.

-Schumacher was out-battled by Mika Hakkinen and McLaren in 1998 and missed a large part of 1999 with a broken leg sustained in a crash at Silverstone, but team-mate Eddie Irvine still had a chance of tasting glory.
-Hakkinen's victory at the final round in Japan gave the Finn his second title with Northern Irishman Irvine just two points behind.
+Schumacher was out-battled by Mika Hakkinen and McLaren in 1998 and missed a large part of 1999 with a broken leg sustained in a crash at Silverstone, but teammate Eddie Irvine still had a chance of tasting glory.
+Hakkinen's victory in the final round in Japan gave the Finn his second title, with Northern Irishman Irvine just two points behind.

 In 2004, Schumacher took 13 wins and two second places out of 18 races, with Barrichello adding two of the missing five races Ferrari needed for a clean sweep.

-Renault emerged as the main challengers in 2005, with Fernando Alonso leading the charge to dismantle the monopoly Ferrari had created.
-Only one victory would come the team's way, courtesy of Schumacher at the shambolic US Grand Prix where Michelin-tyre runners withdrew, leaving just six cars to race.
+Renault emerged as the main challenger in 2005, with Fernando Alonso leading the charge to dismantle the monopoly Ferrari had created.
+Only one victory would come the team's way, courtesy of Schumacher at the shambolic US Grand Prix, where Michelin-tyre runners withdrew, leaving just six cars to race.